 What is the difference between Smart Start and Head Start?

 Head Start is a federally-funded preschool program that targets low-income 3- and 4-year-olds.
 Smart Start is funded through state and private funds and provides a variety of services for all children from birth to five years old and their families.

 Who is served by the Iredell County Partnership for Young Children?

 Our agency serves thousands of children ages 0 to 5 years and their families in Iredell County each year.
-We also helps hundreds of child care providers and early education teachers through consulting services, trainings, technical assistance and Education Awards for college coursework to improve their abilities to teach young children.
+We also help hundreds of child care providers and early education teachers through consulting services, trainings, technical assistance and Education Awards for college coursework to improve their abilities to teach young children.

 Why do programs funded by the Iredell County Partnership for Young Children focus on early childhood development?

 Years of research proves that educational and emotional development happens at a far greater rate in the earlier years of life and what happens then matters for a lifetime.
 To make the greatest impact, we must put in place and maintain programs that support children and families in their earlier years of development.

 Children who arrive at school health and well-prepared: